 When an application is submitted to the local planning authority, a Planning Statement is one of the most important components to help achieve a successful result.

-A Planning Statement identifies the context and need for the proposed development, along with arguments outlining why the proposal accords with planning policy.
+A pre-planning application often requires a Planning Statement to identify the context and need for the proposed development, along with arguments outlining why the proposal accords with planning policy.
 In basic terms, it sets the scene for the Planning Officer, assisting them with their decision by providing arguments for why the scheme is acceptable.

 What does it include?